nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the addApp mechanism behaves at each step.

 Step 1.
 The user launches the application.
-Placebook will be initialized with a `LogicManager`, a `StorageManage`, a `UiManager` and a `ModelManager`. `StorageManager` contains an `ContactsStorage` an a `ScheduleStorage` which manages the specific saved data. `StorageManager` will attempt to read data from a saved json file and loads the data into `ModelManager` when the class is initialized
+PlaceBook will be initialized with a `LogicManager`, a `StorageManage`, a `UiManager` and a `ModelManager`. `StorageManager` contains an `ContactsStorage` an a `ScheduleStorage` which manages the specific saved data. `StorageManager` will attempt to read data from a saved json file and loads the data into `ModelManager` when the class is initialized